 The graceful lines of the James J. Shea, Sr. Memorial Library building project a classical image.
 Originally constructed in 1948, a west wing was added in 1980.
+The library was renovated in 2016.
+The new and improved full-service learning center includes group study rooms, project-development spaces, study pods, and open reading areas.
 In addition to the library, the building also houses the Office of Information Technology, the Oral History Collection, the College Archives and the Futures Education Center for Academic Success, which includes the Writing Center, the ACE program, the Tutoring Center and the Title III program.

 The James J. Shea Sr., Memorial Library serves the College as an active learning environment to support undergraduate instruction, graduate research and independent study.
-The circulating collection of more than 54,000 works supplements general classroom instruction and includes concentrations in the subject areas of health sciences, education (especially learning disabilities), psychology, business, literature and criminal justice.
+The circulating collection of more than 54,600 works supplements general classroom instruction and includes concentrations in the subject areas of health sciences, education (especially learning disabilities), psychology, business, literature and criminal justice.

-The Shea Library subscribes to 362 current print and electronic periodicals in general and special subject areas.
-In addition, the library puts a strong emphasis on acquiring e-books with a current total of approximately 133,000.
+The Shea Library subscribes to 1,380 current print and electronic periodicals in general and special subject areas.
+In addition, the library puts a strong emphasis on acquiring e-books with a current total of approximately 184,990.

-Computer terminals in the library provide patrons with access to the Internet, as well as 36 databases and the online catalog.
+Fifty computer terminals in the library provide patrons with access to the Internet, as well as 54 databases and the online catalog.
 Most of the databases include full-text from serial publications.
 For those patrons who have access to the Internet from their homes or dorm rooms, our databases and online catalog are also available from their own computers.
 Through the availability of a wireless network, some areas of the library allow patron access to the Internet using a laptop with appropriate hardware.

 Among academic libraries, networking has made it possible to provide patrons with almost unlimited access to information resources.
 Shea Library is a charter member of Central and Western Massachusetts Automated Resource Sharing (C/W MARS), a network that provides the online catalog and links AIC with over 150 public, academic and special libraries.
-In addition, it is affiliated with Cooperating Libraries of Greater Springfield (CLGS), Western Massachusetts Health Information Consortia (WMHIC) and two medical online networks for interlibrary loans entitled ARIEL and DOCLINE.
+In addition, it is affiliated with Cooperating Libraries of Greater Springfield (CLGS), Western Massachusetts Health Information Consortia (WMHIC) and one medical online network for interlibrary loans entitled DOCLINE.